etruxton/arcvde/README.md

 - galaga style game where you control the character with where you point
 - pacman or snake style game where you control player with where you point ?
 - maybe moreeeee

----

-Have fun shooting targets with your finger gun! 🔫